 You can also create quick, custom pedigree chart images by finding fillable PDF pedigree forms online.
 One example is a collection of charts at the Midwest Genealogy Center website.
 Here’s their 4-generation chart, shown in the fillable format you’ll see once you click on it:

 Of course, you can take your favorite printed fill-in chart and print or type the information yourself, then digitize it, as I did on the album page shown here.

 Another way to visually show events in your ancestor’s life is with a timeline.
 Former Family Tree Magazine Editor Diane Haddad created a photo book about her grandfather’s life.
 “Timelines organize an ancestor’s or a family’s family tree data—dates, places of residence, jobs, historical events, children’s births—in an orderly fashion.
-I love them,” she wrote in an article on our website.
+I love them.”

 Her grandfather moved around a lot, so she created a map showing his many places of residence (read more on using maps below).
 Then she generated a timeline to go along with it.
 Here’s what it looked like in her photo book: